Penn State Emerging Leaders

 - Review the Supervisor Input Form with the participant and discuss development goals

-- Review the participant’s leadership learning plan and leadership philosophy statements
+- Review the participant’s leadership learning plan, leadership philosophy statements, and learning journal

 - Read and comment on the participants blog page